ian29/git-tutorial/git-tutorial.md

 ![git status](https://img.skitch.com/20111201-cpbmy5qhmeaxj2ekn3asns9p86.png)

 You're ready for your first commit.
-Running <code>git commit</code>, should open your default text editor as a way of prompting you for a comment to describe the commmit you are making.
+Running <code>git commit</code>, should open your default text editor as a way of prompting you for a comment to describe the commit you are making.
 By convention, the first line of your first commit is appropriately "First Commit" followed by a description of the changes you are making  (in this case you are adding files to your repo).
 After you've outlined your changes, save and close the editor, and your commit will be complete.

 For subsequent commits, you can use the <code>-m</code> flag to make shorter comments: